vert-x3/vertx-web-site/src/site/blog/posts/2017-05-12-vertx-swagger-presentation.md

  * POJOs for `definitions`
  * one Verticle per `tag`
  * one MainVerticle, which manage others APIVerticle and start an HttpServer.

 [NOTE the MainVerticle use *vertx-swagger-router*]

 ### vertx-swagger-router:
-The main class of this module is **SwaggerRouter**.
-It's more or less a *Factory* (Maybe I should rename the class) that can create a [Router](http://vertx.io/docs/apidocs/io/vertx/ext/web/Router.html), using the swagger definition file to configure all the routes.
+The main class of this module is `SwaggerRouter`.
+It's more or less a *Factory* (Maybe I should rename the class) that can create a [Router][vertx-router], using the swagger definition file to configure all the routes.
 For each route, it extracts parameters from the request (`Query`, `Path`, `Header`, `Body`, `Form`) and send them on the eventBus, using either the `operationId` as the address or a computed id (just a parameter in the constructor).

 ## Let see how it works
 ### Generating the server